gingrg/gingrg/README.md

 ## ✨ Fun Facts About Me

-🏔️ Born and raised in Pokhara, Nepal — a place where lakes and mountains inspire big ideas.
+U+2022 🏔️ Born and raised in Pokhara, Nepal — a place where lakes and mountains inspire big ideas. <br>
-🎮 My downtime often involves sports, photography, gaming, or traveling to see new perspectives.
+U+2022 🎮 My downtime often involves sports, photography, gaming, or traveling to see new perspectives. <br>
-🧩 I’m easy to work with — whether it’s collaborating on a tough problem or learning something new, I keep things simple and open.
+U+2022 🧩 I’m easy to work with — whether it’s collaborating on a tough problem or learning something new, I keep things simple and open. <br>
-💡 Known for being approachable and a good communicator — I can dive into serious problem-solving without losing a friendly vibe.
+U+2022 💡 Known for being approachable and a good communicator — I can dive into serious problem-solving without losing a friendly vibe. <br>

 <br>